A3G1/Navigus-Assignment-2/README.md

 Project Architectectire:
 A Login and Signup page for User and book slot according to the slots available on a Particular Date of Month with 12 Timeslots available between 09:00AM to 15:00PM which can be chnange according to user need.
-Others can book free slot on the Calendar.
+Others can book free slot on the Calendar.Integrated with Google Calender API.